play_arrow

 Each season of Robot Talk ends with a live recording focussed on a particular topic.

-On Saturday 7th June, Claire hosted a panel discussion about humanoid robots at Imperial College London, as part of the Great Exhibition Road Festival.
+On Saturday 6th June 2026, Claire will be hosting a panel discussion about robotics and AI in medicine and healthcare at Imperial College London, as part of the Great Exhibition Road Festival.

 Previous Live Episodes